-2.3.4 Absorption of Cholesterol and Other Lipids in Intestinal Mucosal Cells
+Cholesterol Absorption and Other Lipids in Intestinal Mucosal Cells

 The site of cholesterol and other lipids absorption is the membrane of intestinal mucosal cells.
-The major cholesterol pool of the body (figure 1) is dietary and liver sources, found in the small intestine.
-The absorption of cholesterol in the intestine is not complete because of it hydrophobicity (water insoluble).
-Less than 50% of the dietary cholesterol is absorbed while for the water soluble (hydrophilic) lipids such as free fatty acids and momoacylglycerol, absorption is nearly complete.
-The remaining unabsorbed part of cholesterol is excreted in the bile in feces.
-The absorption and circulation of cholesterol is of great clinical significance as its availability via liver production can enable low density lipoprotein aided cholesterol transport from the liver to hepatic tissues and a subsequent risk of development of coronary heart disease (CHD) and atherosclerosis 15.
+The major cholesterol pool of the body (Figure 1) is dietary (the small intestine) and liver sources.
+Cholesterol absorption in the intestine is not complete because of it hydrophobicity (water insoluble).
+From the dietary sources of cholesterol, less than 50% is absorbed while for the water soluble (hydrophilic) lipids such as free fatty acids and momoacylglycerol, absorption is nearly complete.
+The remaining unabsorbed part is removed as bile in feces.
+The absorption and circulation of cholesterol is of great clinical significance as its availability via liver production can enable low density lipoprotein aided cholesterol transport from the liver to hepatic tissues and a subsequent risk of development of coronary heart disease (CHD) and atherosclerosis15.

-2.3.5 Formation of Chylomicrons from Lipids
+Formation of Chylomicrons from Lipids

-Just as cholesterol and other lipids are absorbed by the intestinal mucosal cells, they are also secreted from the same cells.
+The cells of the intestinal mucosal are involved in both absorption and secretion of cholesterol.
 Cholesterol is converted to cholesteryl ester and lysophospholipids are converted to phospholipids.
 The freshly produced lipids droplets in the intestinal mucosal, though varies from the dietary lipids are encapsulated by apolipoproteins A1 and B-48 along with phospholipids resulting in chylomicrons particles.
 The encapsulation of cholesterol as chylomicrons particles facilitates its solubility and move around the intestinal mucosal cells' plasma membrane.
 Chylomicrons are present in the lymph soon after a lipid rich meal making the lymph milky in appearance.
 The entry of chylomicrons into the lymphatic vessels is exocytotically aided and through the thoracic ducts, they are carried in the blood into the large veins.
-The transport of cholesterol as chylomicrons particles in the blood of the large veins flows to the heart, peripheral tissues and liver ^{4, 1}.
+The transport of cholesterol as chylomicrons particles in the blood of the large veins flows to the heart, peripheral tissues and liver^{3,1}.

-2.3.6 Absorption Mechanism of Cholesterol and other Lipids
+Absorption Mechanism of Cholesterol and other Lipids

 The function of bile salts in cholesterol and other lipids absorption is majorly important.
-Mixed micelles are formed by combination of bile salts with lipids (cholesterol, phospholipids, fat soluble vitamins E.g vitamins A & K and monoacylglycerol).
+Mixed micelles are formed by combination of bile salts with lipids (cholesterol, phospholipids, fat soluble vitamins e.g. vitamins A & K and monoacylglycerol).
 Micelles are 200 times smaller in size and disk-like in shape compared to lipid emulsion employed for digestion of cholesterol.
-They are characterized to be amphipathic having two groups end (cores) with bile salts and lipids tails at the inside and the lipids heads at the outside 15.
+They are characterized to be amphipathic having two groups end (cores) with bile salts and lipids tails at the inside and the lipids heads at the outside15.
 Thus, this makes the soluble part (hydrophilic end) of cholesterol and other lipids to tilt towards the inside of the micelles (bile salts end) and the insoluble part (hydrophobic end) of cholesterol and other lipids to tilt to the outside of the micelles (lipids's hydrophobic end) as seen in figure 10.
-This arrangement enables the bile salt micelles to dissolve cholesterol and other lipids effectively than emulsion, breaking them continually to small enough sizes that can pass through the microvilli of the intestinal mucosal for absorption 1.
+This arrangement enables the bile salt micelles to dissolve cholesterol and other lipids effectively than emulsion, breaking them continually to small enough sizes that can pass through the microvilli of the intestinal mucosal for absorption1.